Adult Day Program

 Cleveland, OH 44106

-As the state of Ohio begins to reopen, we are working hard to navigate the best ways to contain the spread of COVID-19 and ensure employee and client safety.
+As the COVID-19 pandemic continues, we are working hard to navigate the best ways to contain the spread of COVID-19 and ensure employee and client safety.

 The following programs remain closed:

 - Rose Centers for Aging Well senior centers, including congregate meals

 All individuals who received congregate meals at the Adult Day Program continue to have the choice to have meals delivered to their home.
 These arrangements must be made directly with the Adult Day Program.

 In his August 20 press conference, Governor Mike DeWine announced that adult day care centers may begin re-opening September 21, if they meet certain safety standards outlined by the state.

 We are doing all we can to make sure that when the Adult Day Program reopens, appropriate safety protocols are in place, all staff are properly trained on those protocols, and participants and families are provided with the information needed to make informed decisions about attending.
 We will share details with clients and families when they are available.

 If you have questions or concerns during the closure, please call 216.373.1995 or email firstname.lastname@example.org.